Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Training Team Roles

-The success of meetings should be evaluated in many different ways — so we provide two evaluation feedback forms — and you can edit them as a starting point for personalizing more feedback forms of your own
+The success of meetings should be evaluated in many different ways, so your templates include two evaluation feedback forms, and you can edit them as a starting point for personalizing more feedback forms of your own.

 To provide thorough training — using a combination of pictures and written instructions to minimize lost productivity and quality when